Apr 22, 2021

 Essentially, WordPress lets you upload and create three types of content:

-2. Posts – a section that allows you to create dynamic content pieces, such as articles, blog posts, guest publications.
-With each update, the post metadata will reflect the last time your content was updated, which can improve search engine rank.
+2. Posts – a section that allows you to create dynamic content, such as articles, blog posts, and guest publications.

 3. Media – such as images, videos, and audio files.
 After the upload, you will be able to attach these resources to your posts and pages.